5.16 Student Discipline and Appeals

 D. Definitions

-College business day is any day the administrative offices of the college are open for business.
+College business day is any day the administrative offices of the college are open for business as reflected in the official academic calendar for the college.

 Complainant is an individual who is the alleged recipient of alleged behaviors prohibited by policies 5.15, 4.06 or 3.01 and their related procedures.

-Preponderance of the evidence is More likely than not that the respondent violated college policy, procedure or the Standards of Student Conduct.
+Preponderance of the evidence is more likely than not that the respondent violated college policy, procedures or the Standards of Student Conduct.

 Respondent is a student who is alleged to have violated the Standards of Student Conduct.